+Dr. Donald Siegel is Foundation Professor of Public Policy and Management and Director of the School of Public Affairs (SPA) at Arizona State University.
+SPA is ranked #9 in the country, according to U.S. News and World Report and #3 in research, according to the Shanghai Academic Ranking of World Universities.
+From 2008-2016, Don served as Dean of the School of Business at the University at Albany, SUNY.
 He received his bachelor’s degree in economics and his master’s and doctoral degrees in business economics from Columbia University.
 He then served as a Sloan Foundation post-doctoral fellow at the National Bureau of Economic Research.
-Siegel has also taught at SUNY-Stony Brook, the University of Nottingham, RPI, where was he was chair of the Economics Department, and the University of California-Riverside, where he served as associate dean for graduate studies.
+Siegel has also taught at SUNY-Stony Brook, the University of Nottingham, RPI, where was he was Chair of the Economics Department, and the University of California-Riverside, where he served as Associate Dean for Graduate Studies.

-Siegel has published 112 journal articles, 21 book chapters and 12 books on issues relating to university technology transfer and entrepreneurship, the effects of corporate governance on performance, productivity analysis, the economic effects of gambling and corporate and environmental social responsibility in such leading journals as the American Economic Review, Economic Journal, The Review of Economics and Statistics, Journal of Law and Economics, Journal of Financial Economics, Brookings Papers on Economic Activity, American Journal of Agricultural Economics, Research Policy, Academy of Management Review, Academy of Management Journal, Academy of Management Perspectives, Academy of Management Learning & Education, Strategic Management Journal, Journal of Business Venturing, Journal of International Business Studies, Journal of Management Studies, and Journal of Management.
-His most recent books are Innovation, Entrepreneurship, and Technological Change, the Oxford Handbook of Corporate Governance, the OxfordHandbook of Corporate Social Responsibility, and the Oxford Handbook of the Economics of Gambling, all published by Oxford University Press, and the Chicago Handbook of University Technology Transfer and Academic Entrepreneurship (University of Chicago Press).
-His citation count, according to Google Scholar, is 31,872, with an h-index of 67.
+Dr. Siegel has published 126 journal articles, 21 book chapters and 12 books on issues relating to university technology transfer and entrepreneurship, the effects of corporate governance on performance, productivity analysis, the economic effects of gambling, and corporate and environmental social responsibility in such leading journals as the American Economic Review, Economic Journal, The Review of Economics and Statistics, Journal of Law and Economics, Journal of Financial Economics, Brookings Papers on Economic Activity, American Journal of Agricultural Economics, Research Policy, Academy of Management Review, Academy of Management Journal, Academy of Management Perspectives, Academy of Management Learning & Education, Strategic Management Journal, Journal of Business Venturing, Journal of International Business Studies, Journal of Management Studies, and Journal of Management.
+His most recent books are the Oxford Handbook of Corporate Social Responsibility: Psychological and Organizational Perspectives (forthcoming) and the Chicago Handbook of University Technology Transfer and Academic Entrepreneurship (University of Chicago Press).
+His citation count, according to Google Scholar, is 44,455 (h-index: 77).